Haletran/Haletran/README.md

 Here are some of the projects I've been working on:

 1. [42-Cursus](https://github.com/Haletran/42-Cursus) - Projects from 42-cursus.
-2. [42Angouleme Classsement](https://github.com/Haletran/42Angouleme.classement) - Dynamic ranking system for 42 Angoulême students
+2. [42Insights](https://github.com/fZpHr/42insight) - The best site for every 42 Angouleme Students

 Feel free to explore my repositories, contribute to projects, or reach out for collaborations. 😄